What Is Pre-Market?

-Pre-market can be defined as the execution of trading activities during a period that falls prior to the normal market session and it basically takes place from 4.00 a.m. to maximum 9.30 a.m.
-EST and it is used by the investors and traders for judging the strength and flow of the market for conducting the regular trading sessions.
+The pre-market can be defined as the execution of trading activities during a period that falls before the normal market session, and it takes place from 4.00 am to a maximum of 9.30 am EST. The investors and traders use it for judging the strength and flow of the market for conducting regular trading sessions.

 How Does Pre-Market Work?

 Pre-market trading refers to the time period which is before the beginning of the official trading session in the stock exchange.
 During his time also, investors and traders can place orders for buying and selling.

 As implied by its name, pre-market tradingPre-market TradingPre-market trading is trading in the stock market, which occurs before the opening of the regular market session (usually 1 to 1.5 hours before the market opens).
 Many investors and traders observe it to judge the strength and direction of the market to anticipate the regular trading session. takes place before the stock market starts to operate for its normal hours of trading at 9.30 am EST. This trading activity is executed from 4 am to 9.30 am EST. This trading is more or less an extension to normal hours of trading activity.